Management Information System (MIS) for schools

 Image 4: A screenshot of the Key Findings page in The Understanding Your School Report

 We hope that the Understanding Your School Report becomes an essential part of your school improvement cycle.
-If you’re interested in hearing more about the report, as well as about what our other Insight reports can do for you, why not come along to one of our free Insight Training Sessions this Autumn?
+If you’re interested in hearing more about the report, as well as about what our other Insight reports can do for you, just get in touch.

 Sign up to Arbor Insight here to purchase your own Understanding Your School Report, and to view other popular reports that we offer.
 For more information about Arbor Insight, email email@example.com or call 02070431830.